-The programmes starts in late September/early October each academic year, as well as a second start date in January each year – places are limited to ensure a constructive atmosphere for workshops.
+The programme starts in late September/early October each academic year, as well as a second start date in January each year – places are limited to ensure a constructive atmosphere for workshops.

 This is a part-time, postgraduate-level programme delivered wholly online in a fully-supported learning environment.
 Students can exit with a Postgraduate Certificate after successful completion of the first year if their circumstances change.